dev-academy-challenges/fullstack-testing/README.md

 * configuration for server-side debugging in VS Code
 * contract testing (consumer & provider) with Pact
 * end-to-end testing with Cypress

+## Contract testing

+This repo uses Pact to perform contract testing.
+When the client contract tests are run, a Pact file is automatically saved to `tests/contracts/pacts`.
+Normally the consumer and provider are _not_ in the same repository, so they can't share the same filesystem (the Pact file).
+The alternative is to use a [Pact Broker](https://github.com/pact-foundation/pact_broker).
+When the provider verification test are run, Pact contacts the broker service to retrieve the Pact file to perform the verification.
+This repo uses [a Docker container](https://hub.docker.com/r/dius/pact-broker) to host the broker.

+Here is the process for running the contract tests:

+* Start the Pact broker and its database with `npm run pact:broker:start`
+* Run the consumer contract tests with `npm run test:contracts:consumer`
+  - This will create the Pact file and save it to `tests/contracts/pacts`
+* Publish the Pact file to the broker with `npm run pact:publish`
+* Run the provider contract verification test with `npm run test:contracts:provider`
+* Stop the Pact broker and its database with `npm run pact:broker:stop`

+*Note:* If you'd like run the contract tests without the broker (and the need for Docker), you can uncomment the code in `tests/server/contracts/fruits.test.js` and it will use the local Pact file.